Need to talk? Call 1800 882 436.

 Birthing on Country

-Birthing on Country is a program that encourages health services to offer Aboriginal and Torres Strait Islander women the chance to have a culturally appropriate birth.
-That will mean different things to different women in different parts of Australia.
-Ask your local midwife, Aboriginal health service, hospital, birthing centre or primary health network what is available where you live.
+Birthing on Country is a program that encourages health services to offer Aboriginal and/or Torres Strait Islander people access to culturally safe and appropriate maternity care.
+This will mean different things to different people, in different parts of Australia.
+Ask your local midwife, Aboriginal health service, hospital, birthing centre or primary health network about what is available.

 Strong women, strong babies, strong culture program

-If you are an Aboriginal woman from Canteen Creek, Utopia or Yuendumu, you can access the Strong women, strong babies, strong culture program.
-The program supports traditional ways of working with women during pregnancy.
-For further information, call (08) 8955 6106.
+If you are pregnant and from Canteen Creek, Utopia or Yuendumu, you can access the Strong women, strong babies, strong culture program (SWSBSC).
+The SWSBSC Program combines both traditional Aboriginal, and current Western knowledge, to promote good health in people and babies during pregnancy and early parenting.

-If you need to travel a long distance from home to access care, you might be able to claim back some of your travel and accommodation expenses through the Patient Assistance Travel Scheme (PATS).
+If the hospital is a long distance from your home, you might be able to claim back some of your travel and accommodation costs through the Patient Assistance Travel Scheme (PATS).

-More information is available, whether you live in Central Australia, the Top End or remote areas of the territory.
+Whether you live in Central Australia, the Top End or remote areas of the Northern Territory, more information is available.

 Learn more here about the development and quality assurance of healthdirect content.